grlucy/serverless-bank-api/README.md

 This project requires Node version 14+.

-To deploy to AWS, you must have an AWS account and credentials file.
+To deploy to AWS, you must have an AWS account and config/credentials files, which can be set up while installing AWS CLI.
 You should also install serverless globally.

 To deploy, run:

 ```
 npm i
 serverless deploy
 ```

 You must deploy to AWS before running locally so that all resources will be created.
 To run the API locally using serverless-offline:

 ```
 npm run start
 ```

 You must have the API running locally while you run the automated test collection.
 To run the automated test collection, open another CLI window and run:

 ```
 npm run test
 ```